MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 ## Make a group call

-A group call can include a single Dynamics 365 Remote Assist HoloLens or HoloLens 2 user and up to 49 Teams Desktop users, although adding more participants may impact call quality.
+A group call can include Dynamics 365 Remote Assist HoloLens or HoloLens 2 users with Dynamics 365 Remote Assist mobile users and Teams desktop users.
 You can also switch between participants' video feeds and mute participants as needed.
+Learn more about joining group calls with Dynamics Remote Assist mobile users and Teams desktop users [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/mobile-app/group-calling).

 Start by calling one person, and then select **Open Participants** (as seen here: ![Graphic showing the open participants icon.](media/RAHL_Participants.png)).